When it comes to ELD manufacturers, there are well over a hundred companies that offer a variety of devices from which to choose.

 ELD – Stands for Electronic Logging Device

-This term is considered the official one and was established in 2012 with the creation of the Moving Ahead for Progress in the 21st Century bill that Congress passed, which included the ELD mandate.
+This term was established in 2012 when Congress passed the Moving Ahead for Progress in the 21st Century bill, which includes the ELD mandate.

-These devices record more than just hours of service or even drive times.
-They record everything from GPS position to hard braking.
+Their data goes beyond service hours or even drive times They record GPS position and hard braking.

-And this advance plan should include IFTA reporting, fuel optimization, diagnostics of vehicles, and may also have a built-in WiFi hotspot.
+This advance plan should incorporate IFTA reporting, fuel optimization, vehicle diagnostics, and possibly a WiFi hotspot.

-You want an ELD manufacturers that operates as a partner listens to your requirements and can tailor the ELD solution to your needs and thus enable you to take full advantage of your investment.
+You want an ELD manufacturer who works as a partner, understands your objectives and can personalize the ELD solution to maximize your return on investment.

-What’s the ELD manufacturer’s proven track record?
-Conduct research to know who their top customers are and how long they’ve been with the company.
+What is the ELD maker’s track record?
+Find out who their best customers are and how long they’ve been with them.